 With that in mind, let’s take a quick look at the key elements of pool construction in Shickshinny.
 It should help give you the clearest picture of what will happen on the road to your backyard oasis.
 Continue reading “The Basics Of Pool Construction”

-Over the last couple of decades, homeowners who wanted to cool off in their backyard had two main pool options – in ground or above ground pools.
-Those in the Luzerne area, like most of the country, generally regarded in ground pools as the only ‘real’ pool option.
+Over the last couple of decades, homeowners who wanted to cool off in their backyard had two main pool options – in-ground or above ground pools.
+Those in the Luzerne County area, like most of the country, generally regarded in-ground pools as the only ‘real’ pool option.
 That’s thanks largely to the prevalence of cheap above ground options from department stores that barely managed to last a year.
 Continue reading “It May Be Time To Give Above Ground Pools A Second Look”

 Just because you might have outgrown trick-or-treating (it might seem a little creepy to do as an adult), it doesn’t mean you can’t have a little fun this Halloween.

 Heat up your cauldron, or rather, your Skovish spa, and invite a few friends over for a spook-tacular celebration.
 The real fun is in the planning and with that in mind, here are a few timely tips:

 - Prepare!
 Pick up some cheap carpet runners and use them to create a water-absorbent path from the back door to the bathroom.
 Put out a few extra towels for those who forget to bring their own.
 And think ahead where you want guests to put their wet swimsuits.
 Otherwise, you might walk in on a soggy pile in the corner!

 - Thinking of putting some dry ice in your hot tub for effect?
 Don’t do it!
 It will quickly lower the temperature and pH level, and having so much concentrated carbon dioxide in your face isn’t cool.
 Opt instead for water colored by LED lights or pool water dye – blood red is popular this time of the year!
 Or, rent a fog machine for the night.